7 Job Interview Tips to Help You Land the Job

 Scope out the route and parking situation before your scheduled interview.
 Figure out how long it will take to drive to your destination and where you can park.
 Bring cash to pay for parking if necessary.
 If in doubt, leave earlier than you need to and spend some time in your car centering yourself and mentally preparing for the interview.
 That’s far superior to arriving at the interview in a rush.
 It’s also better than arriving at the lobby a half-hour early and potentially irritating your interviewers or disrupting the staff.

-If you’re traveling from out of town for the interview, you’ll need to know in advance how expenses are being handled.
+Know how they handle expenses if you’re traveling from out of town for the interview.
 The company may prepay or reimburse you for airfare, a hotel, cab fare and other expenses.
-It’s best to wait until the end of the interview or even the next day to settle these expenses, and plan an emergency backup to cover the costs if reimbursement takes a while to come through or if the company doesn’t pay for what you expected.
+It’s best to wait until the end of the interview or even the next day to settle these expenses.
+Plan an emergency backup to cover the costs if reimbursement takes a while to come through or if the company doesn’t pay for what you expected.

 Unforeseen circumstances can arise.
 If a car accident shuts down the highway or you get a flat tire on the way to the interview, don’t panic.
 Call as early as you can, apologize for the delay, and offer to reschedule for a later time.
 Just be sure that you’re scheduling for a time you know you can make; it’s better to try the interview another day than to have to cancel after you’ve already pushed the interview back an hour.

 4. The Name and Title of the Interviewer

 When arranging the interview, be sure to ask who you’ll be meeting with and their role at the company.
 Will you be talking to a hiring manager, recruiter, upper-level management or someone else entirely?
 Different companies handle their interviewing processes differently, so it’s best not to assume anything.
 You may or may not end up working directly for the person who interviews you.